rm4193/Data-Science-Visualization-ToolKit/README.md

 **2. Download the toolkit using this link:** https://github.com/rm4193/Data-Science-Visualization-ToolKit/archive/PROTOTYPE.zip

     a.
-This zip file will contain all the files for the toolkit
+This zip file will contain the folder for the toolkit

-    b.

-**3. Run the package_installer.bat:**
+**3. Run the package_installer.bat (located inside of the "Data-Science-Visualization-ToolKit" folder)**

     a.
 This will launch a terminal window, a script will run that will install all the packages that are needed.